If you have been accepted, congratulations! Here are the next steps toward enrollment and joining the Tabor College community.

 - Course schedules

-*Students must be accepted and deposited to be advised.
+*Students must be accepted and have made their deposit in order to be advised.

 *Students that cannot attend one of our on-campus advising events will still need to complete the form above.
 Advisors will begin contacting students after the June 1st Early Registration Day.